 Underwriters review pre-existing conditions, chronic illnesses, mental health treatment and current prescriptions.
 Well-controlled diabetes allows Standard Plus.
 Poor management results in table ratings.

-Cancer survivors typically wait 2-5 years after treatment before qualifying for standard ratings.
+Cancer survivors typically wait 2 to 5 years after treatment before qualifying for standard ratings.
 Depression or anxiety treated successfully with medication for several years allows standard ratings.

 Recent hospitalizations or unstable treatment postpone applications.
 Prescriptions show condition severity.